 - If you are using Windows 10, click CTRL + SHIFT + ESC to open Task Manager and navigate to the “Startup” tab.

 - Uncheck the Realtek Audio Manager from starting and your CPU usage should go back to normal.

-Solution 3: Adding New Registry Values
+Solution 3: Add New Registry Values

 This is perhaps the cleanest solution because it enables you to fix the issue without disabling the manager or possibly even leaving your PC without sound.
-It seems that the real issue with this background process consuming CPU power is the fact that it’s browsing the registry looking for several keys which have been deleted.
+It seems that the real issue with this background process consuming CPU power is the fact that it’s browsing the registry looking for several keys that have been deleted.
 Luckily, you can add those keys manually.

 - Right-click on the Software folder and select New >> Key.